Pakistan CLP class locomotive

 The Pakistan CLP class locomotive was a class of diesel locomotives operated by Pakistan Railways between 1955 and 1985.

 History

 In 1953, the Government of Australia funded the construction of nine Electro-Motive Diesel ML3 diesel locomotives by Clyde Engineering, Sydney for the Pakistan Railways under the Colombo Plan.
-These locomotives are derived from GM Class loco.
+They were derived from Commonwealth Railways GM class.
 All were withdrawn in 1984/85.